 “Well that’s a great idea but our budget doesn’t have room for something like this with all of the in-school programs we need to fund.
 And we already have some adult education programs, like preconcert lectures (I wish they would stop using that ‘lecture’ word, it sounds stuffy, academic, and elitist).
 Maybe marketing has room in their budget for something like that.”

-Sigh.
-At this point I usually make a nice cup of tea and take a few aspirin.
+At this point I usually make a nice cup of tea and focus on something else.